The 16 Best Italian Restaurants in Singapore

 From delicate antipasti and decadent gelato reminiscent of Rome’s, to freshly-made pasta and of course, Neapolitan pizza, Singapore chefs have taken great inspiration from the Mediterranean to deliver menus packed with authentic Italian goodness.
-Whether you’re after a fine-dining experience or a rustic hole-in-the-wall, we’ve got you covered.
+Whether you’re after fine-dining, a romantic Valentine's Day restaurant or a rustic hole-in-the-wall, we’ve got you covered.

 A dreamy guide to the top 16 Italian restaurants in Singapore

 As well as being celebrated as one of Singapore’s best buffet restaurants, Basilico is an obvious pick for top Italian food too.
 Part of the Regent Hotel Singapore, Basilico caters for lunch, dinner, and an irresistible weekend brunch.
 The espresso bar, walk-in wine cellar and poolside al fresco dining area really adds to the exquisite experience.

 Basilico combines fresh, seasonal and authentic ingredients to create dishes reminiscent of those back in the motherland.
 The quality is not surprising, seeing as the restaurant’s head chef, Luca Beccalli, was born and raised in a small village in Northern Italy.
 Expect to leave the venue high on fresh burrata cheese, Italian cured meats, traditional bolognese, homemade pastries and a few aperitivos.